quentinchen727/notes/reactjs.md

        about to receive properties;
     2. shouldComponentUpdate(nextProps, nextState)-> bool -Lets you optimize the component's redering by determing when to update and when not to,.
-    3. componentDidUpdate(prevProps, prevState) - Happnes after teh component
+    3. componentDidUpdate(prevProps, prevState) - Happens after the component
        update.
 - Unmounting:
     1. componentWillUnmount function()- lets you unbind and detach any event